Banner Image

 10. Tents, artificial grass, lowering devices, and other equipment owned by the Cemetery shall be used in making interments.
 The charge for preparing interment spaces includes the use of such equipment.

-11. All grading, landscape, and maintenance work, and improvements on lots shall be done under the direction of the City Manager or Designee and only by employees of the Cemetery.
+11. All grading, landscape, and maintenance work, and improvements on lots shall be done under the direction of the Cemetery Manager or Designee and only by employees of the Cemetery.
 Visitors and lot owners are requested not to offer money to Cemetery employees since they are forbidden to accept any fee or gratuity except from the Cemetery and may be dismissed for violation of this rule.

 12. No work is permitted on Sunday except as required by Sunday funeral or emergencies.